Clipboard (computing): Microsoft Windows and ReactOS

+Get-ClipboardWindows 10 and Windows 11 include the Clipboard application, allowing for the storage of multiple text-based clipboard items.
+It can be accessed by pressing Windows+V.

+Symbian

+Symbian S60 (Series 60), depending on edition, has a built-in clipboard with image and richtext storing support.

+In S60v3 (S60 3rd Edition, Symbian 9.1-9.2) examples of clipboard provided with the SDK: ..\Examples\SysLibs\Clipboard\Basics.
+To read and write clipboard used CPlainText Class:

+In Symbian Belle, clipboard support defined with CClipboard Class in the Basic Application Framework Library (BAFL).

+There was a number of free and commercial third party clipboard managing applications with multi-item clipboard support created for different Symbian editions.

 X Window System

-The X Window System commonly used on Unix and Linux systems provides three clipboards, which are named "PRIMARY", "SECONDARY" and "CLIPBOARD".
+The X Window System commonly used on Unix and Linux systems provides three clipboards, which are named "CLIPBOARD", "PRIMARY" and "SECONDARY".
 The usage and handling of various selections is not standardized.
-However, most modern toolkits and desktop environments, such as GNOME or KDE, follow a widely accepted convention, outlined in the freedesktop.org specification.
+Most modern toolkits and desktop environments, including GNOME or KDE, follow a widely accepted convention, outlined in the freedesktop.org specification.
 One selection, CLIPBOARD, is used for traditional clipboard semantics, with shortcuts identical to Windows.
 Another selection, PRIMARY, is an X11-specific mechanism.
 Data is "copied" immediately upon highlighting and pasted with the third (middle) mouse button.
 This copied data is usually separated from the CLIPBOARD selection and does not change its contents.
 SECONDARY was planned as an alternative to PRIMARY but is only used inconsistently.

-There are two command line tools (xsel and xclip) which can access the clipboard:
+Command line access to the three clipboards is available with tools xclip and xsel.